Thallyson (footballer, born 1996)

-Thallyson Gabriel Lobo Seabra (born 24 March 1996) is a Brazilian footballer who plays for Confiança as a central midfielder.
+Thallyson Gabriel Lobo Seabra (born 24 March 1996) is a Brazilian footballer who plays as a central midfielder.

 Club career

 Born in Recife, Thallyson joined the youth academy of Sport Club do Recife in 2014 after having passed through the youth setup of Paraná Clube.
 At the beginning of the 2017 season, he was promoted to the senior team and made his debut in Campeonato Pernambucano, playing the whole ninety minutes of a 0–0 draw against Salgueiro Atlético Clube.

 On 5 August 2017, he scored his first goal for the club in a 3–1 defeat against Sport Club Corinthians Paulista.
 Three days later, his contract was extended till December 2020.
 On 4 April 2018, he was loaned out to second tier Boa Esporte Clube till the end of the season.